We aim to provide an inclusive teaching and learning environment which caters for all students. This includes students who disclose:

 Ensuring that your teaching areas are accessible to you

 Providing learning materials in the appropriate format

 Receiving extra time in exams and in-class assessments

-Longer loan periods for your library books
+Library support including longer loan periods for your library books.

 Being able to audio record your lectures